mutable/node-proxy/README.md

 ### Tokens (`{[index: string]: string}`)

 Use these to go through to unpublished services.

 In the headers, you can just add a `"x-mut"` with one of the tokens and you can proxy to the service.

-**Example**
+**Example** `"x-mut: 1234567890"`

-`x-mut: 1234567890`

 Also you can use `"x-mut-host"` with a token to proxy to any host or service.

-**Example**

-`"x-mut-host: http://health/"` will take that host and append the full path after
+**Example** `"x-mut-host: http://health/"` will take that host and append the full path after

 ### Publish (`string[]`)

-It is a white list of services that can be reached by the outside world with no protection like a firewall you can use tokens to override it and access the service anyway.
+It is a white list of services that can be reached by the outside world with no protection like a firewall.
+You can use tokens to override it and access the service anyway.

 ### Page 404 (`string`)

-When specified, these would be the contents of your 404 page.
+When specified, these would be the contents of your custom 404 page.

 ### Example